Work in Residence Life

 New Applicants

-For your application to be considered, you must complete a mandatory Residence Advisor Hiring Information Course online via Canvas.
+For your application to be considered, you must complete a mandatory Residence Advisor Recruitment Information Course online via Canvas.
 More detail in the FAQs below!

 Questions?

-If you have any questions, check out our Frequently Asked Questions below, take the Residence Advisor Hiring Information Course, and stop by an info table in residence.
+If you have any questions, check out our Frequently Asked Questions below and complete the Residence Advisor Recruitment Information Course.

 Student Stories